 Are the edges of your ribbon a bit frayed?
 All the better.
 If the paint is chipped, feature it.
 Using what you’ve got, enhanced with nature’s evergreen bounty will give you that postcard-worthy farmhouse Christmas.

-Other decor tips you might find useful:
+Other home decor tips and ideas to find inspiration

 - 15 Farmhouse decor ideas on a budget

 - French country style accessories and decor tips

 - 7 Country kitchen canisters to get the farmhouse look